What Determines The Price Of Gold?

 While ETFs do not exert considerable influence over gold prices, they do bear mentioning.
 ETFs buy or sell physical gold in the form of bullion or coins based on demand.
 The price of gold is affected as the ETFs buy and sell gold depending on the prevailing market.
 This will have a definite positive spin on the price of gold.

-Gold is a volatile commodity that is unpredictable at the best of times.
-Gold has been around since forever and carries with it a considerable perceived value, which makes pinning a number on it difficult.
+Gold has been around since forever and carries with it a considerable perceived value.
 There have been rare occasions when gold has bucked all of these trends.
 While these instances are few and far in between, they still do happen.

 Gold is an excellent addition to your investment portfolio, along with other assets you already might have.
 Keeping an eye on these fundamental trends can give you some insight into gold prices, and help you make even better investments in the future.